crizzlyyy/learning/README.md

 ## Why this repository?

-- **Learning by Doing**: This repository is my way to explore and apply Python through meaningful projects.
+- **Learning by Doing**: This repository is my way to explore and apply through projects.
-- **Skill Showcase**: Each project demonstrates a specific set of skills I've learned so far.
-- **Sharing my Journey**: I want to share my growth as a Python developer, and I hope my projects can inspire others or even spark collaborative opportunities.
+- **Sharing my Journey**: I want to share my growth and change as a developer.

 ---